- Introduction Globalisation and Transnational Politics

-Each session draws on readings providing different perspectives on its central theme.
+Each session draws on the respective book chapter and two to three readings providing different perspectives on its central theme.

-Presentation 18% (individual) students present researched policy measure for 20 minutes, based on the plan and our feedback.
+A3 Presentation 15% (teams of two) students present researched policy measure for 20 minutes, based on the plan and our feedback.

 Courses offered at Leiden University College (LUC) are usually only open to LUC students and LUC exchange students.
 Leiden University students who participate in one of the university’s Honours tracks or programmes may register for one LUC course, if availability permits.
 Registration is coordinated by the Education Coordinator, email@example.com.